I’m on my almost daily jaunt.

 I come to the area most distant from home.
 It’s a choice street because coming into it, there’s a sign that warns “No Outlet.”
 So usually it’s only people who live in the twenty-or-so homes who drive on the street, so it works out there’s rarely any fumes.

 I head down the steep hill.
 At the bottom I go around a manhole cover and I walk quickly up half of the fifty-five-yard hill then, on the balls of my feet, I jog and then run trying not to stop until I reach another manhole cover that’s a few yards past the hill’s crest.
 I slow down to a walk and I’m puffing.
 I feel pretty good for a seventy-seven year old.

-I recover for about fifty more yards and turn around and down to the bottom of the hill I go again and then one more time to the bottom and I pull out my plastic bag and I keep walking up and out of the community on my way home.
+I recover for about fifty more yards and turn around and down to the bottom of the hill I go again and then one more time to the bottom and I pull out my plastic bag and I keep running and walking up and out of the community on my way home.
 I’m already anticipating my next outing.

 If we treasure our health, we exercise our animal part.
 It’s the best thing we can do to keep our transport in good working condition.